Here’s a question that still haunts many – “Is cold calling still effective?”

 You: Awesome!
 I’ll share the details with you, have a great day.

-Any conversation in our mother tongue is more comfortable than a second language.
+Any conversation in our native language is more comfortable than a second language.
 It creates a sense of cultural connectivity and deepens a sense of togetherness.
 Most sales reps struggle to get past the “us against them” phenomenon.
-But talking in one’s mother tongue can make you far more approachable and less threatening.
+But finding the common ground of language can make you far more approachable and less threatening.
 It breaks down many barriers and makes it far easier to sell.

 Script 7:

 You: Hi Mary!
-How’ve you been?
+How have you been?
 James told me about your company and the amazing product you’re selling.
-I wanted to know if your product could boost revenue using our XYZ product.
 Our ABC feature can help track your growing client base in an efficient and organized way.
 Are you currently facing any challenges regarding customer behavior tracking?

 Mary: We don’t have any specific system in place that does that.
 So, I’m not entirely sure about it.

 You: That’s completely fine, no worries.
 I’ll explain the features and benefits of installing such a system.
-(Explain and insert your product pitch here.)
+[Explain and insert your product pitch here.]
 Our customers also include companies D, E, and F. If you want further information, you can reach out to James.
-He’ll fill you in on how his company benefitted from using our product.
+He’ll fill you in on how his company benefited from using our product.

 Mary: Sure, I’ll look into it.